 The grant value was sizeable.
 For context, GDP/capita in Tanzania in 2013 was $\sim$ US\$1,000 and the per-student grant value was $\sim$ 0.6% of GDP/capita.
-If schools spent all of their grants on books, the funds would be sufficient to purchase about $\sim$ 4-5 textbooks/student.
-Overall, Twaweza disbursed $\sim$ US\$350,000/year to the 70 schools in the
+If schools spent all of their grants on books, the funds would be sufficient to purchase about $\sim$ 4-5 text-books/student.
+Overall, Twaweza disbursed $\sim$ US\$350,000/year to the 70 schools in the Grant program and delivered what a well-implemented school capitation grant program would look like.
+Studying the impact of the Twaweza program on learning outcomes therefore provides a likely upper bound of the impact of a scaled-up government school-grant program, since the Twaweza program was implemented better.

-&lt;sup>11For instance, capitation grant rules do not allow these funds to be used for teacher salaries.
+&lt;sup>9For instance, capitation grant rules do not allow these funds to be used to augment teacher salaries or hire new teachers.
 The Twaweza Grants program had the same guidelines.

-&lt;sup>12On average, schools received only around 60% of the stipulated grant value of TZS 10,000/student from the government's capitation grant program, and many received much less than that (World Bank, 2012).
+&lt;sup>10On average, schools received only around 60% of the stipulated grant value of TZS 10,000/student from the government's capitation grant program, and many received much less than that (World Bank, 2012).
 Reasons included inadequate budgetary allocations by the central government, diversion of funds for other uses by local governments, and delays in disbursements.